 In this Safari, you will learn the basics of taking stellar photos of pets–your own cats and dogs or others if it’s a business for you.
-We’ll meet at Arlington’s centrally located Bluemont Junction Park, learn some pet-specific photo exposure and equipment basics and shoot pawdel dogs in the park’s gorgeous afternoon light.
+We’ll meet at Arlington’s centrally located Bluemont Junction Park, learn some pet-specific photo exposure and equipment basics and shoot pawdel dogs in the park’s gorgeous early morning light.
 Or, basically have fun with your camera and some dogs for 3 hours!
 You’ll benefit from this Safari if you want to take better photos of your own family pets, be a volunteer photographer at your local animal shelter, or already have a photography business and want to expand into this popular niche.
 You’ll discover common and unusual pet photography challenges—do you wonder why black and white dog or cat photos never come out right? — and how a few tricks and treats go a long way to taming your 4-legged BFF.

 The Safari will cover the following topics: